lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/Results/README.md

 # Downstream sequence analysis and results on full dataset

-# Note all results may change if using the LD pruned SNP list generated using plink

 ## 1. PCA showing overall genomic differences between treatment groups

 #### 1a.
 Scree plot